 The aim of the Bulletin is to publish information of interest to amateur entomologists.
-These include new observations of behaviour or distribution, accounts of breeding and rearing, and field expeditions.
-As many of our members are new to entomology hints and tips on how to search for specific groups which is not new information are also appropriate.
-Human interest articles and a small number of poems are published from time to time.
-Discussion and comment on other topics such as conservation and legislation are also published if they have a direct bearing on entomology.
-Items can be accepted for the calendar of forthcoming events.
-The Bulletin is generally not used as a forum for discussion, the AES discussion forum serves this function.
+Likely topics include new observations of behaviour or distribution, accounts of breeding and rearing, reports of meetings and field expeditions.
+Many of our members are new to entomology so hints and tips on how to search for or identify specific groups are also welcome.
+Articles with human as well as entomological interest may also be published.
+Discussion and comment on other topics such as conservation and legislation are encouraged; preferably they should have a bearing on entomology.

 The Amateur Entomologists' Society